LETTING YOUR KIDS FAIL & WHY IT’S IMPORTANT FOR THEIR GROWTH

-Jiu Jitsu is a humbling sport and your child will, invariably, fail many times engaging in it.
+Brazilian Jiu-jitsu is a humbling sport and your child will invariably fail many times while engaging in it.
 We encourage you to allow your child the chance to fail.
 Let them take the theoretical ticket.
 Play the game of failure again and again in a safe environment so they learn that failure is not the end but only the beginning of something amazing.

 As an adult, most people will understand that failure is an integral part of learning and bettering yourself for the future — so why is it so hard to allow our kids the same banana pie to the face?
 There’s many reasons (parental instinct being one of them!), but they are not nearly as strong as the reasons why you should, indeed, let your child learn the sting of failure: